-The transactions with related parties which do not require previous approval of the Board of Directors, under the terms of the bylaws of the Company and of the applicable legislation, shall be approved in accordance with the rules of the internal scope of the Company in force at the time of its performance.
+The transactions with related parties which do not require previous approval of the Board of Directors, under the terms of the bylaws of the Company and of the applicable legislation (e.g. transactions with the Company's fully controlled subsidiaries), shall be approved in accordance with the rules of the internal scope of the Company in force at the time of its performance.